-Once you’ve successfully found product/market fit and improved initial processes to be more efficient, your SaaS is ready to scale to the next stage (appropriately titled “Growth”).
+Once you’ve successfully found product/market fit and made initial processes more efficient, your SaaS company is ready to scale to the next stage: growth.

-For enterprise tech startups, this step “defines the true market challengers and when the startup evolves from a scrappy startup to an actual business that has a clear understanding of how and the cost of acquiring customers,” writes Birch.
+For enterprise tech startups, this step “defines the true market challengers and when the startup evolves from a scrappy startup to an actual business that has a clear understanding of [the means] and the cost of acquiring customers,” writes Birch.

-Industry-wide, there is some disagreement about whether “scale & establishment” is its own distinct phase or if it falls under the umbrella of “growth,” such as in Startup Commons’ model below:
+Industry-wide, there is some disagreement about whether “scale and establishment” is its own distinct phase or if it falls under the umbrella of “growth,” such as in Startup Commons’ model below:

 For the purposes of this blog, we agree with the latter.

 At the growth stage, some companies will find themselves needing to shift focus from revenue growth to profitability.
 Alternatively, your SaaS may need to focus on raising the capital required to support aggressive customer acquisition and scaling.